farooqarshad/Code-Test/README.md

  How to build

- clone this repository,navigate to n26 directory  and run "mvn clean paackage" then "mvn spring-boot:run"
+ clone this repository,navigate to n26 directory  and run "mvn clean package" then "mvn spring-boot:run"